statiagov/gesmew/guides/content/user/config/configuring_taxes.md

 You supply a name, an optional description, and whether or not this is the default tax category for this store.

-Each product in your store will need a tax category assigned to it to accurately calculate the tax due on an order.
-Any product that does not have a tax category assigned will be put in the default tax category.
+Each establishment in your store will need a tax category assigned to it to accurately calculate the tax due on an inspection.
+Any establishment that does not have a tax category assigned will be put in the default tax category.
 If there is no default tax category set, the item will be treated as non-taxable.

 ## Zones

-In addition to a product's tax category, the zone an order is being shipped to will play a role in determining the tax amount.
+In addition to a establishment's tax category, the zone an inspection is being shipped to will play a role in determining the tax amount.
 You can read more about how zones work in the [Zones guide](zones).

 ## Tax Rates

 Tax rates are how it all comes together.
-A product with a given [Tax Category](#tax-categories), being shipped to a particular [Zone](#zones), will accrue tax charges based on the relevant tax rate that you create.
+A establishment with a given [Tax Category](#tax-categories), being shipped to a particular [Zone](#zones), will accrue tax charges based on the relevant tax rate that you create.

 To add a new Tax Rate, go to your Admin Interface.
 Click "Configuration" then "Tax Rates".